BOOSTCAMP: Effects of Cannabidiol (CBD) on trauma symptoms, anxiety, stress, and sleep quality

 1. To investigate the effects of CBD for reducing anxiety symptoms.

-2. Additional objectives are to investigate the effects of CBD on extinction and extinction consolidation, stress regulation and sleep.
+2. Additional objectives are to investigate the effects of CBD fear conditioning, stress regulation and sleep.

 Target population: